khanr1/Product/README.md

 </html>
 ```

-In order to render the page we then modified our previous  hello funtion to:
+In order to render the page we then modify our previous  hello function to:

 ``` Scala
 def hello(name: String) = Action {